ashadria1/employee-management-system/README.md

 * The URL of the GitHub repository: https://github.com/ashadria1/employee-management-system

-* A video demonstrating the entirety of the app's functionality:
+* A video demonstrating the entirety of the app's functionality (10.1 MB):
 ![Employee Management System Demo](Assets\Employee-Management-System-Demo.wmv)